Louisville in the American Civil War

 Louisville in the American Civil War was a major stronghold of Union forces, which kept Kentucky firmly in the Union.
 It was the center of planning, supplies, recruiting and transportation for numerous campaigns, especially in the Western Theater.
-By the end of the war, Louisville had not been attacked once, although skirmishes and battles, including the battles of Perryville and Corydon, took place nearby.
+By the end of the war, Louisville had not been attacked once, although skirmishes and battles, including the battles of Perryville and Corydon, Indiana, took place nearby.

 Pre-war developments (1850–1860)

 During the 1850s, Louisville became a vibrant and wealthy city, but together with the success, the city also harbored racial and ethnic tensions.
-It attracted numerous immigrants, had a large slave market from which enslaved African Americans were sold to the Deep South, and had both slaveholders and abolitionists as residents.
-In 1850 Louisville became the tenth largest city in the United States.
+It attracted numerous immigrants from Europe such as Irish and Germans, had a large slave market from which enslaved African Americans were sold to the Deep South, and had both slaveholders and abolitionists as residents.
+By 1850, Louisville became the tenth-largest city in the United States.
 Louisville's population rose from 10,000 in 1830 to 43,000 in 1850.
 It became an important tobacco market and pork packing center.
-By 1850, Louisville's wholesale trade totaled $20 million (USD) in sales.
+By 1850, Louisville's wholesale trade totaled US$20 million in sales.
 The Louisville–New Orleans river route held top rank in freight and passenger traffic on the entire Western river system.

 Not only did Louisville profit from the river, but in August 1855, its citizens greeted the arrival of the locomotive "Hart County" at Ninth and Broadway and connection to the nation via railroad.
 The first passengers arrived by train on the Louisville and Frankfort Railroad.
 James Guthrie, president of the Louisville & Frankfort, pushed the railroad along the Shelbyville turnpike (Frankfort Avenue) through Gilman's Point (St. Matthews) and on to Frankfort.
 The track entered Louisville on Jefferson Street and ended at Brook Street.
 The state paid tribute to James Guthrie by naming the small railroad community of Guthrie, Kentucky, in Todd County after him.

 Leven Shreve, a Louisville civic leader, became the first president of the Louisville and Nashville Railroad (L&N), which was to prove more important for trade.
 It led to the developing western states and linked with Mississippi River traffic.
 With the railroads, Louisville could manufacture furniture and other goods, and export products to Southern cities.
 Louisville was on her way to becoming an industrial city.
 The Louisville Rolling Mill built girders and rails, and other factories made cotton machinery, which was sold to Southern customers.
 Louisville built steamboats.
 Louisville emerged with an iron-working industry; the plant at Tenth and Main was called Ainslie, Cochran, and Company.